bluefroguk1/empire-dump/content/Wiki/Game Design/Site crew.md

 Crew on the team need to have a good eye for dressing a set, but experience is not required, provided you can follow direction.
 Anyone who has a good imagination or some artistic [[Skills|skills]] is welcome.
 You need to be able to get to the site early to get the tents dressed or be able to stay after the event has finished to help put everything away as a minimum, but if everyone is done on time, then you won't be called on during the event.
 ### Hygiene
 The hygiene team is led by Athena Wride and Tim Knight.
 This is the least glamorous job on the crew, but also one of the most essential!
 They are responsible for cleaning the toilets and restocking them with paper every day.
 Without the team keeping the facilities serviceable, the event would soon [[Grind|grind]] to a halt.
 We use chemical recirculation toilets, which must be cleaned carefully to avoid contamination with the wrong chemicals.
-You don't need any previous experience in cleaning, but you will need to be able to follow directions.
-If you are a member of the team, then you don't need to arrive early or stay late, but you will need to be up early each day to join the team as they service each unit.
+You don't need any previous experience in cleaning, but you [[Will|will]] need to be able to follow directions.
+If you are a member of the team, then you don't need to arrive early or stay late, but you [[Will|will]] need to be up early each day to join the team as they service each unit.
 ### Sparkies
 The Sparky team is led Ian Roper.
 The team run out the cables that provide the power to GOD, monster, caterers, [[Traders|traders]] and the various game areas.
 The work is surprisingly physical, drums of electrical cable are heavy and they need to be painstakingly rolled out and rolled back in again for every event.
 The team work to a plan laid down by trained electricians, so you don't need to be qualified to help out but you do need to have a good understanding of practical electrics so that you can spot potential issues before any problems develop.
 Like most other members of the site crew you will need to be able to get to site early to get everything ready and ideally be able to stay after the event has finished to help take everything down but unless you are a senior member of the team then you won't be called on during the event.